Sensations of Tone

 On the Sensations of Tone as a Physiological Basis for the Theory of Music (German Die Lehre von den Tonempfindungen als physiologische Grundlage für die Theorie der Musik), commonly referred to as Sensations of Tone, is a foundational work on music acoustics and the perception of sound by Hermann von Helmholtz.

 The first German edition was published in 1863.
 The English translation by Alexander J. Ellis was first published in 1875 (the first English edition was from the 1870 third German edition; the second English edition from the 1877 fourth German edition was published in 1885; the 1895 and 1912 third and fourth English editions were reprints of the second edition).
 The editions translated into English contain detailed commentary and notes (titled "Additions by the Translator") by Ellis.

 Helmholtz declared that he started working on his book in 1854, which concluded in 1862.

 Helmholtz started publishing on acoustics in 1852.
 His last article on acoustics was in 1878, reviewing the book by Lord Rayleigh (Theory of Sound).
 Therefore, Helmholtz published articles/books and gave lectures on acoustics for at least 24 years.

-The book's introduction, Dover edition from 1954, by the German physicist Henry Margenau, with a list of selected publications by Helmholtz, is available here.

-Author's prefaces from three German editions (translated)

-Preface to the first German edition (1862)

-In laying before the Public the result of eight years' labour, I must first pay a debt of gratitude.
-The following investigations could not have been accomplished without the construction of new instruments, which did not enter into the inventory of a Physiological Institute, and which far exceeded In cost the usual resources of a German philosopher.
-The means for obtaining them have come to me from unusual sources.
-The apparatus for the artificial construction of vowels, described on pp. 121 to 126, I owe to the munificence of his Majesty King Maximilian of Bavaria, to whom German science is indebted, on so many of its fields, for ever-ready sympathy and assistance.
-For the construction of my Harmonium in perfectly natural intonation, described on p.
-316, I was able to use the Soemmering prize which had been awarded me by the Senckenberg Physical Society (die Senckenbergische naturforschende Gesellschaft) at Frankfurt-on-the-Main.
-While publicly repeating the expression of my gratitude for this assistance in my investigations, I hope that the investigations themselves as set forth in this book will prove far better than mere words how earnestly I have endeavoured to make a worthy use of the means thus placed at my command.